wtv088/dms1_blog/posts/twenty-blog-post.md

 Ans- Through playtesting, I discovered how users interacted with the environment differently than I did.
 Some areas that seemed clear to me were confusing for others, and certain cues were overlooked.
 This feedback helped me to improve the navigation and make the elements more noticeable.

 **HOMEWORK**

+After having the interview with a fellow colleague, ideas about my creative works started becoming clearer and it became more clear to me what I want the users to infer and feel through my works as well as my website.

+As this semester unfolds, so does my practice that is one project at a time, shaped by introspection, trial, error and emotional storytelling.
+Creating my artist website Is not just about displaying finished works but about building a personal and technical growth.
+Each section of the site reflects where I was in the process, and where I hope to go as a future UX designer.

+<ins>The structure is about the progression of my assignments:</ins>

+-	Assignment 1: A personal self-portrait in design form, “Fragments of a Designer”

+-	Assignment 2: A sensory and interactive project addressing sleep and mental rest, “Insomniac’s Haven”

+-	Assignment 3: A transformation of emotions through an immersive experience, “Struggle.Transition.Resolution”

+Visually, I want each piece to feel distinct yet cohesive.
+I plan on using rounded shapes, playful color palettes and more.

+**What kind of key words do you want the user to associate with the aesthetics of your webpage?**

+<ins>I have landed on a few key words to guide the aesthetics:</ins>

+-	Clean

+-	Bright

+-	Summery

+-	Fresh

+-	Alive

+**Who is the target audience?**

+<ins>My website is for:</ins>

+-	Educators who are assessing my creative growth

+-	Design students who might resonate with similar themes

+-	Collaborators, UX mentors or creative professionals who want to see how I think, feel and build

+**What features will your audience want to see in your final webpage design?**

+<ins>To serve this audience, I will prioritize:</ins.>

+-	Clarity

+-	Artist statements

+-	Visual flow

+-	About me

+This website will not just be a portfolio but mirror of my semester.